TheJostler/gpsave4rpi/README.md

 # gpsave4rpi
-My custom Auto Backup Binary activated by gpio input.
+A bespoke auto backup utility activated by gpio input.

 I made it as part of a gift for my fiance, a Custom Utility that will be used on a bespoke portable media server powered by raspberry pi.